4 Steps to Understand your Brand & Attract your People!

 These answers are vital in determining how you want to broadcast your story and which consumers you want to connect with.
-Sharing these values build community, which can increase your customer base, as well as invoke brand loyalty by being your honest, true self.
+Sharing these values build community, which can increase your customer base, as well as invoke brand loyalty by being your wonderfully honest, lovable self.

 For instance, these are my values and how I reflect them in my biz:

 Authenticity – showing up and sharing my truth in marketing

 Nature – I donate trees for every session booked in order to help fight climate change

 Compassion – I live a vegan lifestyle and reflect on what I’m grateful for daily